$25.5 million Black Business Hub to offer a path from 'disparity to prosperity'

 About two-thirds of the Hub's space will accommodate retail and other businesses.
 The hub's tenants will range from startups to established businesses looking to expand or take on storefront locations for the first time, officials said.

-Already, the Hub has lined up as tenants the Wisconsin Economic Development Corp., the Wisconsin Women's Business Initiative Corporation, Exact Sciences, the Madison Black Chamber of Commerce, Hope Community Capital, and is negotiating leases with other Black-owned businesses, Lee said.
+Already, the Hub has lined up as tenants the Wisconsin Economic Development Corp., the Wisconsin Women's Business Initiative Corporation, Exact Sciences, the Madison Black Chamber of Commerce and Hope Community Capital, and is negotiating leases with other Black-owned businesses, Lee said.

 Nearly 50 small and emerging Black businesses have expressed interest in locating there, he said.